Phloemus/ABRomics-KG/README.md

 # ABRomics-KG

-ABRomics-KG is a knowledge graph that allows to store antibiotic resistance data by using the sosa ontology and other domain specific ontologies such as ARO (Antibiotic Resistance Ontology).
+**ABRomics-KG** is a knowledge graph that allows to store antibiotic resistance data by using the sosa ontology and other domain specific ontologies such as **ARO** (Antibiotic Resistance Ontology).

 ## Content

-In this repo, you will find rdf data and queries used for the article named "A multi-modal and temporal antibiotic resistance knowledge graph" submitted to SWAT4HCLS conference (2025 edition).
+In this repo, you will find [rdf data](https://github.com/Phloemus/ABRomics-KG/tree/main/rdf) and [queries](https://github.com/Phloemus/ABRomics-KG/tree/main/queries) used for the article named *"A multi-modal and temporal antibiotic resistance knowledge graph"* submitted to **SWAT4HCLS** conference (2025 edition).

 ## Launch the demo

-Along side the rdf graph and queries, you can also explore this graph by yourself !
+Along side the rdf graph and queries, you can also explore this graph locally all by yourself !

 ```
 bash